 3.8.2 New Mexico: The New Mexico Rapid Assessment Method (NMRAM).
 NMRAM is available as an assessment tool for unconfined alluvial riverine systems in elevations ranging from approximately 6000 to 8000 feet msl.
 The method was developed and validated in the Upper Rio Grande watershed, but is anticipated to apply in other watersheds in New Mexico with similarly-located unconfined alluvial riverine systems.
-NMRAM uses a select set of observable and relatively easy-to-measure landscape and field indicators (metrics) to express the relative condition of a particular wetland site.
-NMRAM metrics have been developed in the context of a "reference set" of wetlands that vary along an anthropogenic-disturbance gradient.
-The underlying premise is that wetland condition among similar wetlands will vary along this disturbance gradient, from high quality and functionality with low disturbance to the most degraded with high disturbance.
-Based on this, the ecological condition of a site is then evaluated and ranked based on a preponderance of evidence from a suite of landscape, biological, and abiotic attributes that are sensitive to the gradient.
-The outcome is that wetlands can be compared equitably across many scales and jurisdictions, and in a variety of project contexts.
+NMRAM uses a select set of observable and relatively easy-to-measure landscape and field indicators (metrics) to express the relative condition of a particular aquatic resource site.
+NMRAM metrics have been developed in the context of a "reference set" of wetlands and non-wetland waters of the U.S. that vary along an anthropogenic-disturbance gradient.
+The underlying premise is that aquatic resource condition among similar wetlands and non-wetland waters of the U.S.

+will vary along this disturbance gradient, from high quality and functionality with low disturbance to the most degraded with high disturbance.
+Based on this, the ecological condition of a site is then evaluated and ranked based on a preponderance of evidence from a suite of landscape, biological, and abiotic attributes that are sensitive to the disturbance gradient.
+The outcome is that aquatic resources can be compared equitably across many scales and jurisdictions, and in a variety of project contexts.